 I have not always been vocal about my mental health issues.
 But I have always written about my feelings.
 Somewhere (in my unsorted chaotic mess of teenage stuff) there were books and books of my ramblings.
 But those were lost somewhere along my timeline.
 If I am truthful, it is likely I did a BIG … Continue reading Am I a resilient thing?

-Sparky & Reba Eat the World: Origin Story
+Sparky and Reba Eat the World: Flight Delay